-The Laboratory’s Export Compliance Office provides regulatory review of international shipments for the purpose of determining if an export authorization is required for the commodity or technology being shipped.
+The Laboratory’s Export Compliance Office provides regulatory review for the international shipments of commodities and technology to determine if an export authorization is required.
 We do not provide shipping services.
-If you have questions about shipping procedures (not export authorizations), please direct them to shipping@lbl.gov.
+If you have questions about shipping logistics and procedures, please direct them to shipping@lbl.gov.

 The U.S. export regulations identify controlled technology by publishing control lists: